pgpkeys-eu/pgpkeys-eu.github.io/docs/scratchpad/reservations.md

 They all have references to RFC9580, which is the source of the registry data, but the RFC is not always forthcoming about the reasoning behind their reservation.

 Some code points are reserved for future use and MAY presumably be un-reserved once a draft spec is finalised.
-Others are reserved to avoid incompatibility with deprecated features and MUST NOT be reused.
+Others are reserved to avoid incompatibility with deprecated or experimental features and MUST NOT be reused.
 Some have been reserved for speculative features that were never implemented, and so MAY be more appropriately classified as “unassigned".
 It is not always clear which case is which, or under what conditions an un-reservation should be performed.